-You beat Romania in the second round and then you’re off to Rome to play the hosts quarter-finals of the World Cup and meet the Pope.
+You beat Romania in the second round; then you’re off to Rome to play the hosts in the quarter-finals of the World Cup and meet the Pope.
 Wow!

 The footage shows you all in your team tracksuits.
 Was it not suggested that you wear suits?

 Suits?
 Ireland didn’t have suits!

 What did it mean to the squad?

 Well, if you're a religious person, going to the Vatican is one thing but meeting the Pope is an honour beyond comparison.
 My wife and son came along too with all the families and joined us in the biggest auditorium you’ve ever seen.
 It was an experience.

 How did Jack like it?

 He was as excited as us all but the only thing was I don’t think he knew just how long we’d be there.
 We were there for three hours or so, which maybe wasn’t the idea preparation the day before a World Cup quarter-final.
 There were so many people and you have each group there introduced and then bishops from all over the world speaking, so it takes a very long time.